 The visa-processing fee is EUR 60 (it is approximately Php 3,500 – depending on the day’s official Belgian Embassy exchange rate).
 This fee is non-refundable even if the application is unsuccessful.
 Payments are made at VFS during the submission of your application, and it is best that you have the exact amount on hand.
 (For a complete list of visa fees imposed by the Belgian Embassy, see here.
 Meanwhile, for the additional fee of VFS, it’s at Php 1,100.)

 Even if visa applications are now simply submitted to VFS, there is still a chance that the Embassy might ask that you visit them for an interview.
 If they do, there’s no need to come in wearing formal or business wear — casual wear is the best to have as long as you appear respectable and clean.
 In my case before, I just came to the Belgian Embassy wearing a dress.
 (Don’t go in a revealing dress, of course.)
-Guys who were there were usually wearing pants and polo.
+The guys who were there were usually wearing pants and polo.
 So basically, wear something that makes you feel confident, presentable, and comfortable.
 The address of the Belgian Embassy in the Philippines is at Multinational Bancorporation Center, 9th floor, Ayala Avenue at Makati (somewhere near PLDT’s business center).

 It helps to note that my interview experience happened before the implementation of VFS services, so it’s possible that the interview process in the Embassy has changed.
 Nevertheless, I will just continue to share my past experience as it might already help you.
 From what I can remember, the questions that were asked of me were about: